voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 * build and run up the local docker compose files.
 * commit and check build runs on github.

-* bunch of time spent getting mongoose-crudify to work, code base on git keeps switching to ssh access which doesn't work.  consider pushing to npm.
+* bunch of time spent getting mongoose-crudify to work, code base on git keeps switching to ssh access which doesn't work.
+Forked to @voluntarily/mongoose-crudify
 *

 # Test failures